milianz/milianz/README.md

 ## 🧑‍🚀 About Me

-Soy un desarrollador apasionado por crear software elegante, útil y bien diseñado.
-Actualmente estudio **Ingeniería Informática** y trabajo en proyectos relacionados con:
+I'm a passionate developer focused on creating elegant, useful, and well-designed software.
+Currently studying **Computer Engineering** and working on projects related to:

-- 💻 **Backend development** con Java y Spring Boot
+- 💻 **Backend development** with Java and Spring Boot
-- ⚙️ **Sistemas** y lógica computacional
+- ⚙️ **Systems** and computational logic
-- 🎨 **Frontend moderno** usando Astro, React y Tailwind
+- 🎨 **Modern frontend** using Astro, React, and Tailwind
-- 📊 **Analítica**, automatización y herramientas de productividad
+- 📊 **Analytics**, automation, and productivity tools

-Me encanta aprender nuevas tecnologías, optimizar sistemas y crear experiencias digitales fluidas.
+I love learning new technologies, optimizing systems, and creating seamless digital experiences.

 ---